 Have you been avoiding nature’s splendid and the warm light that pours through those gorgeous windows because it might cause a glare on the screen?

 You need to rethink your whole life, buddy.
-Careful study can lead you to discover the right positions for your desk, and you can have your employees set up their desks in a way that sunlight doesn't directly hit their windows at any given hour.
+The careful study can lead you to discover the right positions for your desk, and you can have your employees set up their desks in a way that sunlight doesn’t directly hit their windows at any given hour.

 So you can let the air and light flow through the entire office through those windows.